Language: EN

 Here is a description of each of the operations mentioned in the table:

-1. Sequential Access: Refers to the ability to access the elements of the collection in sequence, one after another, regardless of their position.
+1. Sequential access: Refers to the ability to access the elements of the collection in sequence, one after the other, regardless of their position.

-2. Random Access: Means the ability to directly access an element at a specific position in the collection, without the need to sequentially traverse from the beginning.
+2. Random access: Means the ability to directly access an element at a specific position in the collection, without needing to sequentially traverse from the beginning.

-3. Add at the beginning: The operation of adding a new element at the beginning of the collection.
+3. Add to beginning: The operation of adding a new element to the beginning of the collection.

-4. Delete at the beginning: It is the operation of deleting the first element of the collection.
+4. Remove from beginning: The operation of removing the first element from the collection.

-5. Add at the end: Adding a new element at the end of the collection.
+5. Add to end: Adding a new element to the end of the collection.

-6. Delete at the end: Refers to the operation of deleting the last element of the collection.
+6. Remove from end: Refers to the operation of removing the last element of the collection.

-8. Random Deletion: It is the operation of deleting an element at an arbitrary position in the collection.
+8. Random removal: The operation of removing an element at an arbitrary position in the collection.

 9. Search: Means finding a specific element in the collection.